 Flere stillinger fra Universitetet i Oslo

-1-2 positions as Research Software Engineer (RSE) are available at the Institute of Theoretical Astrophysics.
-The position as Research Software Engineer is connected to the Rosseland Centre for Solar Physics (RoCS) funded by the Research Council of Norway and the University of Oslo from November 1st, 2017.
+A position as Research Software Engineer (RSE) is available at the Institute of Theoretical Astrophysics.
+The position is connected to the Rosseland Centre for Solar Physics (RoCS) funded by the Research Council of Norway and the University of Oslo from November 1st, 2017.

 A successful candidate will provide software engineering expertise, support and training to RoCS researchers.
 The RSE will promote the use of best practices at all stages of the research software development cycle and ensure the sustainable development of scientific software.
-In addition, the RSA will help the solar physics research group with running simulation codes, both the Bifrost radiation MHD code and radiative transfer post-processing codes (RH, MULTI3D) ), post-processing of observational data, and assist in the analysis of the data.
+In addition, the RSA will help the solar physics research group with developing codes, running simulation codes, both the Bifrost radiation MHD code and radiative transfer post-processing codes (RH, MULTI3D), post-processing of observational data, and assist in the analysis of the data.

 This position requires

 - Relevant higher education (e.g. Physics/Astrophysics/Computer Science) at a MSc level.

 - Experience of the academic research software development cycle, including development, deployment, maintenance, and user support